Baltic Media Centre Fund

 BMC was also involved in regional projects including training of staff, policy collaboration and co-productions in South Asia and the Middle East.

-The Baltic Media Centre Fund and its subsidiaries had a turnover of 3.5 million Euros and 70 employees across 23 countries in 2002.
+By the end of 2002 the Baltic Media Centre Fund and its subsidiaries had a turnover of 3.5 million Euros of which 60 % was project support from Denmark and 40 % from EU, a solid equity capital and 70 media experts working across 23 countries.

 Presentation of the organisation (1999 version) - Baltic Media Centre Fund.